novaitdevteam/nova.docs/docs/components/novatalksui.md

 	- Updated localization for NovaTalks User Interface.

 ####Bug Fixes

-- *NovaTalks.UI/Core*: Agent does see all conversations without inbox membership [:clipboard: NC2-356] [NC2-356]
+- *NovaTalks.UI*: Fixed agent ability to see all conversations without inbox membership [:clipboard: NC2-356] [NC2-356]

-	- The agent now cannot see all inbox dialogues/custom filters without being a member of them.
+	- The agent now cannot see all inbox dialogues/custom filters without being a member of corresponding inbox.
+***

 ##2022R3
 ###2022R3-6 :briefcase: Epic